cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 #### Batching

-The ability to apply batching makes the indexer run more efficently.
+The ability to apply batching makes the indexer run more efficiently.
 The default size of a batch is 300, which may or may not be ideal for your setup.
 Depending on the resources available to your GitLab instance (sidekiq) and your ElasticSearch instance (RAM, CPU), you may be able to increase or decrease the batch size for